The Lost Tapes (Nas album): Marketing and sales

 The Lost Tapes was released by Ill Will Records and Columbia Records, and distributed through Sony Music Entertainment.
 It was first released on September 23 in the United Kingdom, then September 24 in the United States, October 9 in Japan – where it was issued with three bonus tracks – and January 20, 2003, in Australia.
-The release received little marketing, with hip hop journalist Rob Markman noting no promotional music videos were produced and Nas' absence from the cover.
+The release received little marketing, with hip-hop journalist Rob Markman noting no promotional music videos were produced and Nas' absence from the cover.

 On October 2, 2002, The Lost Tapes was reported to have sold more than 70,000 copies in its first week of release, giving it a chart debut of number 10 on the Billboard 200.
 It ultimately spent eight weeks on the chart.
 It also charted at number three on the Billboard Top R&B/Hip-Hop Albums.
 By July 2008, the album had sold 340,000 copies in the US, according to Nielsen SoundScan.

 Critical reception

 The Lost Tapes was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 81, based on 12 reviews.

 Reviewing for Entertainment Weekly in September 2002, Craig Seymour said Nas' "gritty, yet hopeful, reflections make Lost Tapes a real find."
 Rolling Stone critic Jon Caramanica hailed it as "the real Stillmatic", writing that it "displays Nas' gifts for tightly stitched narrative and stunningly precise detail."
 In The A.V.
 Club, Nathan Rabin deemed it a masterpiece whose assorted tracks cohere as well as any of Nas' official studio albums while reaffirming his reputation as "rap music's poet laureate of urban despair".
-Ken Capobianco from The Boston Globe said the leftover songs prove why Nas had so much promise early in his career, while Spins Chris Ryan viewed the record as a hip hop version of Bob Dylan's much-bootlegged Basement Tapes—"a raw document [that] still proves that Nas had it all along."
-PopMatters critic Marc L. Hill called it a "masterfully arranged" and "necessary addition to the collection of any hip-hop fan".
+Ken Capobianco from The Boston Globe said the leftover songs prove why Nas had so much promise early in his career, while Spins Chris Ryan viewed the record as a hip-hop version of Bob Dylan's much-bootlegged Basement Tapes—"a raw document [that] still proves that Nas had it all along."
+PopMatters critic Marc Lamont Hill called it a "masterfully arranged" and "necessary addition to the collection of any hip-hop fan".
 In The Village Voice, Christgau was particularly impressed by the four autobiographical songs closing the album, preferring them to other songs he felt are nothing more than outtakes.
 In a less enthusiastic review, Brett Berliner from Stylus Magazine wrote that as good as the songs were, "they don't make a real album ... [more] like a superb mixtape", while Billboards Rashaun Hall believed the production on some of the songs sounds outdated.